CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Attributes.md

 RFX has the following effects:

-- RFX is factored into all RFX-governed skills (Acrobatics, Perception, Sleight of Hand, Stealth, etc...).
+- RFX is factored into all RFX-governed skills (Dexterity, Perception, Sleight of Hand, Stealth, etc...).
 - As combat is conducted in a round-by-round format, the player with the highest RFX gets priority in that round.
 - RFX allows characters to move before slower characters and increases all Combat Speeds.